kendrasmithtechwriting/In-Class-Practice/README.md

 # Practice
 ## Using git hub for the first time
 While practicing *github* I can use **symbols** instead of clicking on formatting tools.
 I feel like once I am more familiar with the way raw text works and the way github works, I will use it more often.
-But I will say, I am struggling to grasp the idea of not seeing the layout of the document. ---bullet
+But I will say, I am struggling to grasp the idea of not seeing the layout of the document.
+- bullet
+- bullet
+- bullet